Codyvanzandt/beautiful-jekyll/aboutme.md

 Hi, my name is Cody VanZandt.
 I'm a Houston-based software engineer (at JPMorgan Chase) who writes about about literature, culture, and computation.

-Stay tuned for updates as this blog grows from its infancy.
+Stay tuned for updates as this blog grows.